ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/go-multi-arch-eks.md

 You should now see the docker image in your repository.

-## Build multi-architecture docker images with Docker manifest
+## Build multi-architecture docker images with docker manifest

 You can also use docker manifest to create a multi-architecture image from two single-architecture images.
-This is an alternative way to build the multi-architecture image.
 Create another repository in Amazon ECR with the name `multi-arch-demo`.
 Use the following command to build an amd64 image:

 ```console